lionhairdino/saekpen.nvim/Readme.md

 :SaekpenOutput
 ```
 The above command outputs saekpen data in the form `/Saekpen;...` at the current cursor position.\
-Make appropriate comments that do not affect the current file contents. ex) `-- Saekpen;...`
+Make appropriate comments that do not affect the current file contents. ex) `-- /Saekpen;...`

 #### Load
 ```deault